 Jerry Malone's serious face broke into a grin at the older man's perception.
 In all of his years of work under the brilliant head of the Foundation, he had never been able to surprise that clever Scotch mind, that almost uncanny Scotch intuition.
 Well, he had a surprise for Abercrombie this time!
 "Yes sir.
 I'm afraid I'm leaving.
 Decided suddenly last night.
 The more I think of Belmore, the madder I get.
 So I . . ."
 "Belmore!" roared Abercrombie.
 "And what's Belmore?
 A pin-head on the map!
 A wee sma' town nobody ever heard of and nobody ever will.
 Ye've already wasted that fine talent of yours a year in Belmore.
 Are ye content to live and dee a country doctor when ye might be a wurrld famous surgeon, doing good for thousands?
 "Ah, laddie, ye forrce my hand!
-I didna mean tae tell ye this just yet, but ye hae a chance here not one in a thousand gets.
+I didna mean tae tell ye this just yet, but ye hae a chance here not

+MEDICINE and SUBGERY

+one in a thousand gets.
 I'm not growing any younger, and I've a mind tae train ye for my post here, if ye've not set your stubborn head on throwing yourself away completely."

-"I . . .
-I had no idea . . ." began
+"I...
+I had no idea" began Jerry.

 "Think on it, laddie.
 What's Belmore got tae offer compared with the chances ye hae right here?"
 "Nothing," said Dr. Malone slowly.
 "Nothing but . . ."

-"There's more tae this than meets the eye," accused Abercrombie.
+"There's more tae this than meets the eye," accused Abercrombic.
 "Is it a gurrl?
 And only a year ago I heard ye vowing ye'd never marry until ye had your career under control, swearing that no woman would get a second look from ye until ye had yourself established.
-And now the Medical Foundation for five for the sake of some gurrl ye're going to throw aside the biggest opportunity likely to come to a man of your years.
+And now for the sake of some gurrl ye're going to throw aside the biggest opportunity likely to come to a man of your years.
 Laddie, I'm disappointed in ye!"
 Jerry Malone leaned forward eagerly.
 "No. Don't say that," he protested.
 "Let me tell you first.
 Let me tell you what happened.
 Let me tell you why I've got to go back and fight it out with Belmore."
 "It'll have to be good," warned Abercrombie.

 "It is!"
 Jerry declared.
 "Give me just a minute to decide where to start.
-There's been so much packed the right thing. into these twelve months. . . ."
+There's been so much packed into these twelve months. . . .'
 THE story really started on the dining car.
 There was only one seat left when Jerry went in for luncheon.
 He gave the girl across the table no more than a polite glance when he asked, "May I sit opposite you?"

-"Certainly, doctor," she had replied astonishingly, in a clear, steely eyes that refused to meet his, laughing voice.
+"Certainly, doctor," she had replied astonishingly, in a clear, laughing voice.

-Then he had taken a closer look at the friendly blue eyes set in startling black lashes, hair the color of honey, a lovely mouth, grave and carefully prim at the moment, but ready to break into a curved smile.

-"Don't tell me I've left a stethoscope dangling around somewhere!
+Then he had taken a closer look at the friendly blue eyes set in startling black lashes, hair the color of honey, a lovely mouth, grave and carefully prim at the moment, but "Don't tell me I've left a stethoscope dangling around somewhere!
 How can you tell I'm a doctor?"
 "That's easy.
 I've been nursing at the Medical Foundation, and, of course, all of the nurses know the brilliant Dr. Malone.
 I'm needed at home right now, so I'm going back to a little town you've probably never heard of . . .
 Belmore."

-taking over Dr. Barnett's practice there.'
+"Indeed I have heard of it.
+I'm taking over Dr. Barnett's practice there.'
+At the unconcealed surprise in her face, Jerry found himself wondering for just a minute exactly why he was doing this thing that surprised him no less than it had all his friends.
+He had been happy at